 1944: Birthdate of Richard Danzig an American lawyer who served as the 71st Secretary of the Navy and was a political advisor to Barak Obama.

-1947: Hank Greenberg plays in his last major league baseball game.
+1947: Hank Greenberg played in his last major league baseball game.

 1948: Ralph J Bunche was confirmed as acting UN mediator in Palestine.
 Bunche would win the Nobel Prize for Peace so successfully negotiating the armistice agreements between Israel and the Arab states that had attacked her.